mentian/object-posenet/readme.md

 ![demo](assets/ycb_demo.png)

 ## Overview
-This is an implementation of our ICRA2020 paper ([arXiv](http://arxiv.org/abs/2003.00188)).
-Given RGB-D images, our model predicts the 6D pose of each object in the scene.
+This is an implementation of the paper "Robust 6D Object Pose Estimation by Learning RGB-D Features" ([arXiv](http://arxiv.org/abs/2003.00188)).
+Given an RGB-D image, our model predicts the 6D pose of each object in the scene.
 ![approach](assets/network.png)

 ## Dependencies